liangtianumich/ART_data_analyzer/readme.txt

 This ART data analyzer package is a python package that automates the data analysis of various physical quantities change between two atomic configurations of each possible event search of using Activation and Relaxation Techniques (ART).
 The installation guide of ART is included in /ART_installation_guide along with environmental files when installing ART and various Makefiles for compiling lammps and ART.
+Currently, version 1.0 supports the post-processing of ART calculated data.
+The implementation of running ART and LAMMPS simulations, integrating with LAMMPS, Ovito,pymatgen will come in future versions.

 The overall goal is to correlate the local change in atomic structures with the change of activation energy by sampling sufficient number of local potential energy basins to reproduce the correct statistical distributions as training data for the machine learning model to train correlation models, by triggering various local events.
 By forcing to trigger a atom initially away from their minimum (1st step of ART perform minimization, after minimization, the configuration should be very close to the lammps input configuration to guarantee we are getting the activation energy barrier of initial lammps input sample), the ART algorithm will climb the potential energy landscape to its nearest saddle state and check how many atoms are rearranged during this trigger to estimate the number of involved atoms/size of STZ during the activation of a potential hypothetical STZ (since we only call it STZ when it actually rearrange, a potential STZ with too high activation energy should not be called STZ).
 Each triggering event corresponds to a potential individual STZ being activated to rearrange their atoms.
 Each activation of individual STZ is corresponding to a local beta relaxation.
 With these information probed by ART, thinking reversely, the physics is that the thermal energy kT relative to STZ activation energy distribution will determine the percentage of STZs will be activated.
 The percolation of activated STZs will transfer from local atomic rearrangement events, i.e. activation of individual STZs, into a global atomic rearrangement event associated with/characterized by a large global potential energy decrease, alpha relaxation, finish the glass transition into their equilibrium liquid-like phase as we increase the thermal energy kT to activate more STZs.
 The critical temperature is the glass transition temperature.
 The deformation of glass is affected by this process since the external stress can not only directly change the rate of STZ activation in STZ dynamics, but also stress should be able to change the activation energy distribution probed by ART by changing the atomic structures, which is usually not incorporated.
 It is possible that stress may not change the average activation energy barrier though it can distort the potential energy landscape.
 It is also interesting to see softness (average rearrangement displacement magnitude of local involved atoms in STZs or nonaffine displacement D2min) correlated with local shear modulus, and activation energy

-Currently, it can calculate and visualize the information such as atomic displacement, atomic strain (e.g. the volumetric and shear strain) as a statistical distribution for all final selected events.
-It will also implement the physically meaningful atomic structure descriptor SOAP matrix for a complete representation of atomic structure within a local environment.
+Currently, it can calculate and visualize the information such as atomic displacement, atomic strain (e.g. the volumetric and shear strain), voronoi index as a statistical distribution for all filtered events.
+It will also implement the physically meaningful atomic structure descriptor for representing the atomic structure within local environment to be correlated with the local properties.

 This package has the following modules and sub-packages: